Industries · Real Estate

 A CPA who solves problems with modern tools.
 Not your typical CPA firm.

 Most real estate investors get bookkeeping that treats their portfolio as one big blob.
 Total rents in, total expenses out, one number at the bottom.
 That works for a tax return.
 It does not work for running the business.
-You cannot tell which property is actually profitable, which one is the drag, or whether the next acquisition will pencil out.
+You cannot tell which property is profitable, which one is the drag, or whether the next acquisition will pencil out.

 The pain points we fix most often